jeraldinnemg/conquering-responsive-layouts/README.md

 5. Use rem for specify css properties like font-size instead use em for specify css properties like margin or padding.:bulb:
 6. Relative units are useful for responsive layouts.:heavy_check_mark:
 7. Setting vw in font-size is useful in tittles.:bulb:
-8. Flexbox basics: What happens when you make display flex, the columns are going to try and shrink to their minimun possible size.:dart:
+8. Flexbox basics: What happens when you make display flex, the columns are going to try and shrink to their minimun possible size:dart:
 9. Reduce as much as possible the amount of HTML needed.:heavy_check_mark:
 10. Ensure the image is responsive, one trick is to declare image's css property "max-width:100px". :bulb:
 11. An option to gao could be margin-right or margin-left.:dart: